⚡

 • offline routing nodes with many public channels are causing networkwide payment failures

-• greatly affects the reputation of the routing node
+• greatly affects the

 Management